KenzieOSS/fakecpu/README.md

 ## PSA:
-I made this script just for fun, it should be completely safe as you're just doing stuff to /proc/cpuinfo
+I made this script just for fun, it should be completely safe as you're just doing stuff to /proc/cpuinfo there's also a bug where it will reset the name at times, I am too lazy to fix this